Daniel15/SecureSign/README.md

 Features
 ========
  - **Isolation**: Each unique call site has its own access token for the service.
-An access token only provides access to a single signing key.
+An access token only provides access to a single signing key, and can be restricted to only sign particular content.
  - **Encryption**: Private keys are encrypted at rest, using an encryption key that is not stored on the server.
-The encryption key is encoded into the access token.
+The encryption key is encoded into the access token, so the private key can not be decrypted without the access token.
  - **Cross-platform**: Supported on Windows and Linux, may run on other operating systems too.

 Prerequisites